-Payment: On arrival, by cash (Sterling or Euros accepted), credit/debit card (not Diners Club or American Express)
+Payment: Contactless payment only (not Diners Club or American Express)

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

-Guide Book: A souvenir guide book is available to buy on site or from the downloads and publications section of the website.
+Guide Book: A souvenir guide book is available to buy on site

 Access arrangements: There is limited disabled access at the site

-Dogs: No dogs allowed, except Guide Dogs
+Dogs: No dogs allowed, except Guide Dogs.
+Read our policy here.